 Softer light, less visible shadow.
 Or you can move your lights more up, so the shadows will be dropping down and you cannot see them in your footage.

 Consider the color temperature of the light before you purchase any light, not to be surprised.
 What is color temperature?
 In film and photography, they are two basic color temperatures.
 Over 5000 Kelvin are the color temperatures considered “cool” with a blueish tint.
 The opposite color temperatures below 5000 K are considered “warm,” yellow/red/orange tint.

-Make sure you read information about the light you are purchasing and check the color temperature to buy your desire one.
+Make sure you read the information about the light you are purchasing and check the color temperature to buy your desired one.
 It depends on what you prefer.
-The LED lights (Led panels, ring light, etc..) has the advantage that they can usually switch between both color temperature.
+The LED lights (LED panels, ring lights, etc..) have the advantage that they can usually switch between both color temperatures.
 Using softbox, the color temperature holds on what type of bulb you use, so you pretty much can change the color by switching the bulb.

 So it’s just up to you what fits you better if Yellowish or Blueish/Whiteish tint.

-Or you can also use the lighting gels for changing the color of the lights.
+You can also use the lighting gels to change the color of the lights.
 Gels are translucent colored sheets of plastic.
 They are placed in front of light.